-If you are married to, or plan to marry, someone from another country, there's no easy answer to the question of, "What will happen and by when will the immigration process be done?"
-A great deal depends on both your and your spouse's place of current residence, immigration status or history, and more.
+If you are married to, or plan to marry, someone from another country than the United States who wants to join you here, there's no easy answer to the question of, "What will happen and by when will the immigration process be done?"
+A great deal depends on both your and your foreign-born spouse's place of current residence, immigration status or history, and more.

 Average time -- Potentially a bit shorter than Scenario #2.

 Summary of the Process -- Check with your local consulate, which might allow the entire immigrant visa application process to be done through its office.
 Only a very limited number of consulates offer this and only in exceptional circumstances, so you probably won't be able to take advantage of this option and will instead have to start the process by sending an I-130 to USCIS in the United States, as described above.